 Before her consulting career, Lisa was Acting Manager of Communications at BC Housing, responsible for communications planning, writing and editing publications, handling media relations, and organizing special events and media conferences.
 She also worked as a journalist for several CBC radio programs, where she researched current affairs stories and produced documentaries.

 Aynsley Wong Meldrum is a business administration specialist with deep roots in the community.
 She holds a Certificate in Sustainable Community Development from Simon Fraser University and a B.A. in Economics.
-She has 15 years of experience in small and medium business operations enterprise management.
+She has more than 15 years of experience in small and medium business operations enterprise management.

 Aynsley’s quantitative skill set includes economic modelling, econometrics, cost benefit and feasibility analysis within a “triple bottom-line” framework, including evaluation of social return on investment.
 She has a solid background in accounting, budget and cash flow management, job costing, technical research, internal and external communications, as well as client management.